mostafaasad/erica_engineer_interview_task_003_public/IssuesFixed.md

 1. Uncommented line  (ERICA engineer interview task)
 1. Added MapPublicIpOnLaunch property true in the subnet
 1. Added EC2DescribeVolumes for EC2 InstanceRole
-1. nginx installation for the AMI
+1. Fixed nginx installation for the AMI
 1. Added the script to install the files and packages for the metadata (cfn-init)
-1. Used AWSCLI on Mac for configuring the environment
+1. Configuring the environment using AWSCLI in MacOS

 ## Deploying in Sydney and Mumbai regions